alicolville/Weight-Tracker/readme.txt

 // How do we deal with height? //'height' => [ 'title' => __('Height', WE_LS_SLUG), 'abv' => __('H', WE_LS_SLUG), 'enabled' => true, 'user_preference' => true),

 * Improvement: Allow numeric custom fields to be plotted on charts.
+* Improvement: Measurements have been removed.
+They have now been migrate (along with user data) into Custom Fields.
+* Improvement: 1000s of lines of code optimised and re-factored.
+* Bug fix: Cache now invalidated correctly when updating meta fields.

 = 7.6.1 =